 Seeking a bit of culture?
 We have plenty to offer on campus and beyond.
 Try the Krannert Center for the Performing Arts: four theaters seat about 4,000 and annually host 350 student and professional performances, as well as commencements, lectures, and other events, many of them free.
 Check out the Illini Union: more than 83,000 students attended or participated in more than 200 programs, lectures, musicals, and concerts offered throughout the year by the Illini Union Board, the largest programming student organization on campus.
 The Japan House and Arboretum offers formal and informal tearooms, stroll gardens, and art and cultural classrooms.
 See more than 9,000 works of art at Krannert Art Museum and Kinkead Pavilion's permanent collection.
 Enjoy the more than 46,000 artifacts of global cultures at the Spurlock Museum.
 Our campus's four Cultural Centers include the Afro-American, Asian-American, La Casa Cultural Latina, and Native American houses.

 Sports, anyone?
-Assembly Hall seats 17,200, the largest Illinois arena outside of Chicago's United Center hosts concerts, Broadway shows, campus events and men's and women's basketball games.
+State Farm Center seats 15,500, and consistently ranks among the top 15 in the nation for university arenas presenting national touring concerts and family show.
+It hosts concerts, Broadway shows, campus events and men's and women's basketball games.
 The new ARC/Activities and Recreation Center is one of the nation's largest on-campus recreation centers, offering 340,000 square feet of activities.
 Hundreds of machines and weights, a 35-foot climbing wall, a 1/5 mile indoor track, 2 50-meter swimming pools, and more are waiting for you.
 Join more than 14,000 people in the Illinois Marathon.
 Held in April, the marathon winds through Urbana and Champaign, with the finish line in Memorial Stadium.